calvinwonpark/openai-projects/founder-copilot/README.md

 3. **Conversation Flow**:
    - User sends a message via the web UI or API
    - Message is added to a conversation thread
-   - Assistant runs on the thread, automatically using file search when needed
+   - Assistant runs on the thread, automatically using file search for every question
    - Relevant knowledge base snippets are retrieved and included in the response
+   - Source citations are extracted from message annotations
+   - Citation markers are cleaned from the response text
-   - Response is returned to the user
+   - Structured response (answer, bullets, sources) is returned to the user

 4. **Retrieval Process**:
    - When the assistant needs information, it uses the file search tool
    - The tool searches the vector store for semantically similar content
    - Top relevant chunks are retrieved and provided as context
    - The assistant synthesizes the information into a helpful response
+   - File citations are automatically added as annotations in the message

+5. **Source Extraction**:
+   - Source citations are extracted from message annotations (primary method)
+   - Fallback extraction from run steps if annotations aren't available
+   - File IDs are enriched with filenames by querying the OpenAI Files API
+   - Citation markers (e.g., `【4:0†filename.md】`) are automatically cleaned from text
+   - Sources are displayed in the UI with filenames and quotes

 ## Requirements